 New Windsor, NY 12553

-- The library pass grants you the ability to contact Storm King Art Center to reserve a ticket (up to six people in one vehicle.
+Simply show the Library Membership pass at the admission booth for free admission (up to six people in one vehicle.
 Children under 5 do not need to be counted in the total).

 Take virtual tours of the Louvre, Rijksmuseum, the Tokyo National Museum, and others, right here: